 Check out Nikki Closser explaining the FilterPixel tutorial in under 5 minutes!

-It groups all similar photos & selects the one best out of every similar set.
+It can also group all similar photos & selects the best one out of every similar set in a single click.

 Importing your folder

 After login, You can drop the folder containing your RAW files here.